 What do Inductive Reasoning Tests assess?

-- - Logical reasoning where employees need to work out new concepts and ideas
+- - Logical reasoning, where employees need to work out new concepts and ideas

-- - Problem-solving where employees need to deal with complex data, or perform non-routine tasks where initiative is required
+- - Problem-solving, where employees need to deal with complex data, or perform non-routine tasks where initiative is required

-Overview of the Inductive Reasoning test
+Overview of the Inductive Reasoning Test

-Example Inductive Reasoning Question
+Example of an Inductive Reasoning Question